Consumer Medicine Information

 Do not use NEUPOGEN at the same time as your chemotherapy or radiotherapy.

-If you are not sure whether you should use NEUPOGEN, talk to your doctor, nurse or pharmacist.
+If you are not sure whether you should use NEUPOGEN, talk to your doctor.

 Before you start to use it